 Scout Mountain - (8,710 feet)

 This is the most climbed mountain in the Bannock Range due to its proximity to Pocatello.
 The mountain got its name from the boy scout camp which is located below the mountain.
 Many of them climb the mountain each year.
-Scout Mountain has a long ridgeline with broken cliffs on its west face near the top.
+Scout Mountain has a long ridgeline with broken cliffs on its west face.